Medical University of South Carolina

 Rosmary Ros-Demarize

-This randomized controlled trial evaluates the feasibility, acceptability, engagement, and initial efficacy of time-limited Parent Child Interaction Therapy (PCIT) delivered via telehealth (Tele-PCIT) for young children at risk for adverse childhood experiences and/or trauma exposure.
-The study compares outcomes between families receiving Tele-PCIT and those assigned to a waitlist control.
+The study will examine Parent Child Interaction Therapy (PCIT) delivered via telehealth (Tele-PCIT) for young children at risk for adverse childhood experiences and/or trauma exposure.

 Disruptive Behavior